The Story Behind Rebuilding My Health

 Between those practitioners, and my own research, I took steps to fix my health:

-- Through diet and natural supplements, I reduced my inflammation and made huge progress in healing my gut.
+- Through diet changes and natural supplements, I reduced my inflammation and made huge progress in healing my gut.

 No Longer on the Sidelines

 I’m not back to 100% – yet.
 I’m still healing from leaky gut and battle with recurring Candida overgrowth.

 I no longer have to watch my family play from the sidelines.
 I have all the brainpower I need to work.
 I’m not lightheaded and gasping for air as I walk up my stairs.

 And two years ago, I hit a monumental milestone; I hiked part of Nepal’s Annapurna Trail with my family.

 None of this was easy.
 Throughout my journey, I have struggled to find the information I needed to address each problem, and have spent a small fortune doing so.
 Non-conventional practitioners are expensive, and often don’t accept insurance.